Self-Supervised Domain Calibration and Uncertainty Estimation for Place Recognition: Abstract

 \section{Abstract}

-Visual place recognition techniques based on deep learning, which have imposed themselves as the state-of-the-art in recent years, do not always generalize well to environments that are visually different from the training set.
+Visual place recognition techniques based on deep learning, which have imposed themselves as the state-of-the-art in recent years, do not generalize well to environments visually different from the training set.
 Thus, to achieve top performance, it is sometimes necessary to fine-tune the networks to the target environment.
-To this end, we propose a completely self-supervised domain calibration procedure based on robust pose graph estimation from Simultaneous Localization and Mapping (SLAM) as the supervision signal without requiring GPS or manual labeling.
-We first show that the training samples produced by our technique are sufficient to train a visual place recognition system from a pre-trained classification model.
-Then, we show that our approach can improve the performance of a state-of-the-art technique on a target environment dissimilar from the training set.
-We believe that this approach will help practitioners to deploy more robust place recognition solutions in real-world applications.
+To this end, we propose a self-supervised domain calibration procedure based on robust pose graph optimization from Simultaneous Localization and Mapping (SLAM) as the supervision signal without requiring GPS or manual labeling.
+Moreover, we leverage the procedure to improve uncertainty estimation for place recognition matches which is important in safety critical applications.
+We show that our approach can improve the performance of a state-of-the-art technique on a target environment dissimilar from its training set and that we can obtain uncertainty estimates.
+We believe that this approach will help practitioners to deploy robust place recognition solutions in real-world applications.
+Our code is available publicly: \url{https://github.com/MISTLab/vpr-calibration-and-uncertainty}

 [1]{{\smaller \sf#1}\xspace} [1]{{#1}\xspace} {\acronym{\mbox{SLAM}}} {\acronym{\mbox{C-SLAM}}}

 [1]{#1} [1]{#1}

 [1]{\left\lVert#1\right\rVert}